In This Guide:

 The Screwdriver Test

-Bring a flathead screwdriver →.
-Press it gently into suspect areas.
+Bring a large flathead screwdriver →.
+Press it firmly into suspect areas.
 Solid metal resists.
 Rusty metal?
 The screwdriver goes straight through.
-Do this test on every area listed above.
+Do this everywhere — sills, floor pans, arches, door bottoms.

 If the seller objects: Walk away.
 Someone with nothing to hide won't mind you checking properly.